 This type of massage should not be performed with a lot of force, but you can press your palm a little on the muscles of the neck, from the shoulders towards the ears.
 Small silicone cups that form a vacuum inside can also be used with little pressure to increase blood flow and help loosen the muscle fibers.

-Finally, a warm patch can be placed on the neck, letting it act for about 20 minutes.
+Finally, a warm compress can be placed on the neck, letting it act for about 20 minutes.

 5. Remedies for torticollis

-Medications for torticollis should only be used after doctor's recommendation and usually include anti-inflammatory ointments such as Cataflan, muscle relaxants, or anti-spasmodic medicines such as Ana-flex, Torsilax, Coltrax or Mioflax, for example.
-Applying a patch like Salonpas is also a good strategy to cure the torticollis more quickly.
+Medications for torticollis should only be used on the recommendation of a doctor and usually include anti-inflammatory ointments such as Cataflan, muscle relaxants, or anti-spasmodic medicines such as Ana-flex, Torsilax, Coltrax or Mioflax, for example.
+Applying a compress like Salonpas is also a good strategy to cure the torticollis more quickly.

 These remedies are also recommended for individuals with spasmodic torticollis, which is a type of torticollis that recurrently occurs in several members of the same family.